akash19jain/nand2tetris/README.md

 6. RAM4K
 7. RAM16K
 8. PC
 The `.hdl` (Hardware Descriptor Language) file contains the code for the chipset and the `.out` file contains the output for the corresponding chipsets.

+### PROJECT 4
+Writing a program in Assembly Language and having them translated into binary code by using an assembler.
+Two low-level programs were written:
+1. Multiplication
+2. Fill - illustrates low level handling of the screen and keyboard devices.
+If a key is pressed, the screen turns fully black else white.
+The `.asm` file contains the code for the chipset in Assembly Language and the `.out` file contains the output for the corresponding chipsets, while the `.hack` file contains the `.asm` file converted into binary code.